Operational guidance for providers of children's social care services during COVID-19 including:

 Guidance for families about meeting arrangements during the current restrictions.

 Four households are now allowed to join together to form an ‘extended household’

 How foster carers can help children to maintain contact with birth families

-These arrangements should seek to reasonably fulfil the expectations set out in section 81 of the Social Services and Wellbeing (Wales) Act 2014 to ensure contact can go ahead in the safest and most appropriate way given the current circumstances.
+Arrangements should seek to reasonably fulfil the expectations set out in section 81 of the Social Services and Well-being (Wales) Act 2014 to ensure contact can go ahead in the safest and most appropriate way given the current circumstances.